teledyne-e2v/camera_gui/README.md

 ## White balance

 The configuration panel allows you to configure the whitebalance, please refer to the whitebalance plugin documentation for more informations.

+## Histograms

+This window can enable the display and calcultation of mono and color histograms